-Informed consent is a person’s compliance with surgery or medical treatment based on a complete disclosure of facts required to make the decision wisely.
+Informed Consent in Health Care Ethics Name Course Date Informed Consent in Health Care Ethics Part 1 Informed consent is a person’s compliance with surgery or medical treatment based on a complete disclosure of facts required to make the decision wisely.
 Ethics demand that any decision made by a health care worker should be after obtaining patient approval, except for slight exceptions when the patient is incapacitated.
 A recent enquiry session with a doctor would bring out a sense of too much knowledge on the patient’s side.
 The doctor may have a perspective that such a patient is a ‘know it all’ person who cannot just take the doctor’s prescription without asking questions.
 However, health care workers have no right to enforce judgment on a ‘doctor knows best’ basis.

-The principle of autonomy states that no patient should be treated without their informed consent or their lawful surrogate unless in slightly defined emergencies.
+Part 2 The principle of autonomy states that no patient should be treated without their informed consent or their lawful surrogate unless in slightly defined emergencies.
 The patients have to bear consequences of decisions made and should therefore, be allowed to make rational, informed decisions.

 The surrogates in this case are parents to minor children, grandparents to grandchildren and spouses for each other.
 The patient must be provided with the nature of treatment, risks, effects or expected benefits and alternatives to the procedure.
 In addition, any personal research related to the procedure and a right to reject the treatment is included.
 The court might be required to give consent at times and the health professionals can only administer treatment when the patient’s life is under direct threat.
 Factors related to values, family, religious beliefs, lifestyle, friends and family are assessed on the patient side.
 Instances arise where the physician is prevented from disclosing all information necessary to secure a patient’s informed consent.

 One is when the physician believes that disclosing the entire information is not medically healthy and poses a stern danger to the patient.
 This is called therapeutic privilege and it requires an extra consulting physician, not directly related to the patient’s care.
 A perfectly informed consent is impossible when the patient is under intense stress and is not capable of making rational decisions.
 Competency in health care ethics is an ability to make decisions based on understanding the vital effects of a patient’s choice on themselves and others.
 An emergency treatment is authorized by law when delay results in jeopardizing the patient’s life.

-The physician has not revealed sufficient information for informed consent.
+Part 3 The physician has not revealed sufficient information for informed consent.

 Patients either agree or disagree to undergo a medical procedure after they have all the information.
 In M’s case, this would include the side effects of the chemotherapy she has to undergo.
 The physician is obviously concerned about M’s life.
 He worries that she will refuse the chemotherapy based on how much she loves her hair, and how much she would hate to lose it.
 The physician has to take considerable risk in this situation.
 He has to inform M concerning all the side effects of the treatment.
 M can decide that she wants to live and she can decide to go on with the treatment, because other than taking care of her hair, she also likes reading.
 There are possible risks if the physician makes the decision for M.